lks-ai/prowl/README.md

    - **Built-In Tools**: Create and utilize custom tools seamlessly.
    - **Hallucination Control**: Guide your LLM through a structured process to minimize off-track outputs.
    - **Multi-Generation Support**: Declare a variable multiple times and track its evolution like in a proper scripting language.
 4. **Augmented Prompt Engineering**: Design your script alongside the LLM, integrating human standards into machine-generated output.
+It isn't "alignment", it is *conditioning*.

 ---